satwikkansal/wtfpython/README.md

 <p align="center"><img src="/images/logo.png" alt=""></p>
-<h1 align="center">What the f*ck Python! 🐍</h1>
+<h1 align="center">What the f*ck Python! 😱</h1>
-<p align="center">An interesting collection of surprising snippets and lesser-known Python features.</p>
+<p align="center">Exploring and understanding Python through surprising snippets.</p>

 Translations: [Chinese 中文](https://github.com/leisurelicht/wtfpython-cn) | [Add translation](https://github.com/satwikkansal/wtfpython/issues/new?title=Add%20translation%20for%20[LANGUAGE]&body=Expected%20time%20to%20finish:%20[X]%20weeks.%20I%27ll%20start%20working%20on%20it%20from%20[Y].)

 Python, being a beautifully designed high-level and interpreter-based programming language, provides us with many features for the programmer's comfort.
 But sometimes, the outcomes of a Python snippet may not seem obvious at first sight.

-Here is a fun project attempting to explain what exactly is happening under the hood for some counter-intuitive snippets and lesser-known features in Python.
+Here's a fun project attempting to explain what exactly is happening under the hood for some counter-intuitive snippets and lesser-known features in Python.

 While some of the examples you see below may not be WTFs in the truest sense, but they'll reveal some of the interesting parts of Python that you might be unaware of.
 I find it a nice way to learn the internals of a programming language, and I believe that you'll find it interesting too!